ghl3/Jest/doc/intro.md

     val x = 10;
     val y = x*x;

 Variable declaration statements must terminate with a semi-colon.
-Variable names may not be re-used (currently the language implementation allows this, but future iterations will remove this, so programs should not depend on it as a property).
+Variables cannot be reassigned, and variable names may not be re-used in the same scope, though a variable name in an inner scope is allowed to shadow a variable name in an outer scope.

 ## Comments